Welcome to the Anchorage Alaska Visitors Guide for 2009 Anchorage AK.

 Alaska Summer Solstice Festivals

-The the longest day of the year is referred to as the Summer Solstice and here in the Northern Hemisphere that day comes on June 21st of each year.
+The the longest day of the year is referred to as the Summer Solstice and here in the Northern Hemisphere that day comes on June 21st of each year with the exceptions of the Leep Years when he Summer Solstice arrives a day early.
 In Alaska, and other places up near the North Pole, the days are at their longest and will begin their 6 month trek of shortening daylight from this point on.
 Inside the Arctic Circle that lies north of Fairbanks by just a short 125 miles, the sun never really sets - even at midnight!
 Hence the nickname, Land Of The Midnight Sun.

-NOTE: For people living in the Southern Hemisphere, this same day, June 21st, is the Winter Solstice, and there shortest day of the year.
+NOTE: For people living in the Southern Hemisphere, on this same day, June 20st, will be their Winter Solstice, and there shortest day of the year.
+Talk about being upside down and backwards...

 Where To Find The Summer Solstice Festivals In Alaska.

-Any town worth its salt has a solstice festival.
-This may consist of an all night concert or a fundraiser events like the Abused Women Aid in Crisis Summer Solstice festival in Anchorage that benefits this worthy Womens Charity.
+Any True Alaskan town worth its salt has a summer solstice festival these days.
+This may consist of an all night concert or a fundraiser events like the Abused Women Aid in Crisis Summer Solstice festival in Anchorage that benefits this worthy Women's Charity.
+If your town doesn't have a summer solstice festival, here are some that really know how to live the Alaskan Life.

-this weekend as the days reach their longest.
-Solstice is at 4:57 p.m.
+For 2012, as the days reach their longest point, the Summer Solstice will be at 9:09 a.m.
 Alaska time.

-Southwest of Anchorage, at the tip of the Kenai Peninsula, the tiny town of Seldovia hosts the Seldovia Summer Solstice Music Festival - two days of great folk music, workshops, entertainment and fun.
+Seldovia Alaska, at the tip of the Kenai Peninsula, this tiny town of Seldovia hosts one of the best Summer Solstice Music Festival in Alaska.
+With two days of great folk music, workshops, entertainment and fun is one not to miss.
 Billed as Alaska’s secret paradise, Seldovia has retained much of its original beauty and character throughout the years, giving visitors a real glimpse of what small town Alaska is really like.
 Discover Seldovia and its Summer Solstice Music Festival, then discover the great natural beauty surrounding this little piece of paradise.

 Fairbanks offers a full week of Summer Solstice celebrations, including: